ynput/ayon-documentation/website/docs/addon_applications_admin.md

 ![tools](assets/applications/arnold_tool_example.png)

 In this example you can see that we set most of the environment variables in the general MTOA level, and only specify the version variable in the individual versions below.
-Because all environments within AYON setting will resolve any cross references, this is enough to get a fully dynamic plugin loading as far as your folder structure where you store the plugins is nicely organized.
+Because all environments within AYON setting will resolve any cross references, this is enough to get fully dynamic plugin loading as far as your folder structure where you store the plugins is nicely organized.

-MTOA will automatically set the `MAYA_VERSION`(which is set by Maya Application environment) and `MTOA_VERSION` into the `MTOA` variable.
+MTOA will automatically set the `MAYA_VERSION` (which is set by Maya Application environment) and `MTOA_VERSION` into the `MTOA` variable.
 We then use the `MTOA` to set all the other variables needed for it to function within Maya.
 </details>
 :::

 ### Tools filters
 Tools that will be used on application launch.
 It is profile based filtering that allows to filter tools for a context.
 Tools can have more specific filtering than applications.

-All the tools defined in Tools Definitions can then be assigned to projects.
+All the tools defined in Tools Definitions can then be assigned to projects, certain task types or even selectively for only certain folders.
 You can also change the tools versions on any project level all the way down to individual asset or shot overrides.
 So it is possible to upgrade you render plugin for a single shot, while not risking the incompatibilities on the rest of the project.

 ![](assets/applications/tools_filters_profiles.png)